This website was created to help home owners with projects they can complete successfully, save money and be proud of!

 Excessive Load Example

 I found that on average a chimney brick weighs approximately 7 pounds.
 If you’re wondering, paver blocks are very similar.
 They normally come in a pallet of about 500 bricks.
 That makes a load of 3500 pounds!
-With a load like that, you should be using a 1 ton truck with the LH3000, which is rated for 3000 pounds.
-You may want to make a couple of trips too!
+With a load like that you should be using a 1 ton truck with the LH3000, which is rated for 3000 pounds.
+You may want to make a couple trips too!

 Too often in our quest to save time we all make the mistake of overloading our trucks.
 Guilty as charged!!
 That can make the vehicle hard to handle, it increases our stopping distance, and can do significant damage to your vehicle.
 If we can keep the size of the loads down to a safe limit, it’s much safer and easier to handle all around.

-What Size Truck Bed Unloader Do You Need?
+What Size Loadhandler Do You Need?

+Loadhandlers come in several different sizes and fit most trucks.
+Below are the most common Loadhandlers available.
+Clicking on the blue links will take you to Amazon where you can get more information and pricing.
 If you need more help on what will fit your truck, the Loadhandler application guide, mentioned above, should be able to help.
 The information below should be enough to pick the Loadhandler you will need.
 Again, the biggest concern you may encounter is the width of the tailgate cap.

-• LH2000 – 2000-pound capacity designed for full-sized pickups.
+• LH2000 - 2000 pound capacity designed for full-sized pickups.

-• LH2200 – 2200 pound capacity model for standard, full-size pickups.
+• LH2200 - 2200 pound capacity model for standard, full-sized pickups.

 • LH2200M - 2200 pound capacity model for mid-sized pickups.

-• LH3000 and LH3000M– This is their commercial-grade unloader.
+• LH3000 - This is their commercial grade unloader.
 They are made of heavy-duty, steel construction.
-The commercial-grade load handler comes in two sizes.
+It fits 62-69 in. wide tailgates The LH3000 is not designed for stepside pickups.

 • Load Handler Double Bed Mat - The load handler double mat is a two-sided mat that can be used with the load handler in certain situations.